shuliw/guidebookpy/chapter1.md

-# First Chapter

-GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.
+## Chapter 1 Why GitBook

+*
+It can be integrated with Github.
+*
+Writing with GitBook is easy.
+*
+It is my homework to create a guidebook on GitBook.